 Look for the best hotel prices in Oslo

-Food & Dining in Oslo
+Food and Dining in Oslo

 There are several nice hotels in the city center to choose from.
 We stayed at the Thon Hotel Slottsparken.
 Located across the street from a lovely park which surrounds the Royal Palace, it was very easy to walk from our hotel to all of the main attractions in the city center.

 Disclosure: My family was hosted during our Norwegian adventure by Visit Norway.
 We greatly appreciated the hospitality but all opinions are my own.
-All images by author unless otherwise noted.
+All images by the author unless otherwise noted.